codecentric/spring-boot-admin/spring-boot-admin-server-ui/README.md

 Or just start the [spring-boot-admin-sample-servlet](../spring-boot-admin-samples/spring-boot-admin-sample-servlet) project using the `dev` profile.
 You also might want to use the `insecure` profile so you don't need to login.

+If you are using hierarchical projects (like the samples here), you have to point "Working directory" in your run config to the Project you are running.
+In IDEA you can simply use "$MODULE_DIR$".

 ### Build
 ```shell
 npm install